wendyverdonk93/docs/content/developer/general/generic-gateways.md

 ---
 title: "Generic gateways"
 weight: 13
-meta_title: "FAQ General - Generic gateways - MultiSafepay Docs"
+meta_title: "General developer information - Generic gateways - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: "."
+aliases:
+    - /faq/general/generic-gateways/
 ---

 In our plugins, we use predefined gateways for specific payment methods.
 When we start supporting a new payment method, merchants need to update their plugin to use the new gateway.